Techget/gail-tf-sc2/README.md

 ## Run the code
 Actions in PySC2 is composed of action id and extra parameters, eg to move a minion, RL agents need to provide corresponding action id and coordinates on map.
 I use GAIL to learn to choose reasonable action id, and use a separate supervised learning neural network to obtain correct parameters.

+The trained parameter network should be put under `param_pre_model`

+In `master` branch, run `python3 main.py` to start training, the model will be saved every 100 episode

+To evaluate, `git checkout UsePPOParameterSharingEvaluate` to evaluate the model, the trained model should be put in `/checkpoint`

 ## Reference
 - Jonathan Ho and Stefano Ermon.
 Generative adversarial imitation learning, [[arxiv](https://arxiv.org/abs/1606.03476)]
 - @openai/imitation